felixlopz/hubrise-test-task/content/apps/aquila/en/configuration.md

 ## Catalog Import
-The catalog is imported automatically when you connect the Hubrise account (link to doc).
+The catalog is imported automatically when you [connect your Hubrise account](/apps/aquila/connect-hubrise).
 Manual catalog import is not available.

 ## Product Mapping
 It is possible to add products manually in Aquila.
-Adding POS codes is done by:
+Setting the POS code is done during the product creation.
+To create a new product manually:

+1. In Aquila back office, navigate to **Catalog** > **Products**.
+1. In the top right corner press the **+ NEW** button.
+1. This brings up the New Product menu.
+Select the applicable product type, whether it is Simple, Composé or Dématerialisé.
+Press **Submit**.
+1. Under **General** > **General informations**, the first item, **Code** is the POS Code.

-Changing an existing product's POS Code is not possible.
+Changing an existing product's POS Code is not possible, if a change is needed, a new product must be created, or the catalog re-imported.

 ## Deals & Discounts Mapping
 Deals are not supported in Aquila.
 Discount codes are available in Aquila.
-To set the POS Code for a discount code:

 ## Payment Methods Mapping
+Payment methods define how customers can pay for their orders.

 ## Service Types Mapping
+Service types define how orders are handled such as Delivery, Collection and Eat-In.

 ## Charges Mapping
+Delivery charges might apply and they can be handled in Aquila.

 ## Catalog Export
-Catalog Export is not support in Aquila.
+Catalog Export is not supported in Aquila.